caofei351-ops/final_project/README.md

 ## A* Pathfinding Algorithm Implementation and Execution

-This document explains the implementation, runtime workflow, and time complexity of the A* pathfinding algorithm in a grid maze.
+This part explains the implementation, runtime workflow, and time complexity of the A* pathfinding algorithm in a grid maze.

 ---